iamivan11/lab-test-analysis-with-llm-rag/README.md

 # Lab Analyzer

-Local macOS desktop app for analyzing medical lab reports with a local LLM and RAG pipeline.
+macOS desktop app for analyzing medical lab reports with a local LLM and RAG pipeline.

 The app is built for private, on-device processing: documents, parsed results, vector index, profile data, logs, and generated reports are stored locally under macOS Application Support.